DrSmithFr/go-console/README.md

 > The closing tag can be replaced by </>, which revokes all formatting options established by the last opened tag.

+---

-It is possible to define your own styles using the OutputFormatterStyle class
+It is possible to define your own styles using the OutputFormatterStyle

 ```go
 import (